 From my earliest memory, there have been small moments when time stops, and a sense of being one with the world has been unerring in its certainty.
 The images in this series have been a reverie and meditation for me, and are precious and wonderful gifts.
 Each location has special meanings.
 I have tried to capture both the memory and feeling of many of those moments in my photography and art practice.

 "Natsukashii" is a word which stands for the state of "feeling nostalgic" or "fond/sweet memory."

-Each image, unless noted, is a pigment print on Unryu Japanese paper, hand waxed and then mounted on Rives BFK rag paper with chine colle´.
+Each image is a pigment print on Unryu Japanese paper, hand waxed and mounted on Rives BFK rag paper with chine colle´.